What Peak Season Actually Means

 Be Ready With the Money

 Peak-season bookings move fast.
 Have funds liquid and ready to transfer within 48 hours of signing a contract.
 Vendors will not hold dates indefinitely; some will ask for the deposit the same day.
 If you are waiting on a family contribution or a bonus check, that delay may cost you the vendor.
 Either stretch to pay the deposit yourself or accept that you may need to move down your list.
+Set up a dedicated wedding account early and keep at least enough in it to cover two to three vendor deposits at any given time during the booking phase.

 What to Do If Your First Choices Are Booked

 Ask your first-choice vendor for a specific referral.
 The best vendors know who their peers are, and a warm referral usually leads to someone of similar quality who happens to have your date.
 A referral from someone you already trust is a much better filter than starting fresh on Instagram or a directory search.
+You can also ask the booked vendor if they have an associate team β many photography studios and planning firms have junior associates who trained under the lead and deliver a very similar product at a lower price point.
+Do not panic if your first choice is taken; the vendor ecosystem is deep, and the fourth-best photographer in your city is still an excellent photographer.

 Planning Ahead Without Burning Out

 The inverse risk of peak-season booking is decision fatigue from planning too early.
 To avoid this, book core vendors early (venue, photographer, planner) and then deliberately step back from wedding planning for two to three months.
 Restart in earnest at the six-month mark.
 The core decisions will hold, and you will have protected your energy for the detail work that lands in the final stretch.
+Set a calendar reminder for when to re-engage, and trust that the early sprint bought you the breathing room to plan the rest at a sustainable pace.